-Transfer in to Puerto Ayora and be escorted to the boat where you will check in and have lunch.
-Then enjoy a visit to the Charles Darwin Station.
+Transfer in to Puerto Ayora and be escorted to the boat where you check in and have lunch.
 Take a hike and enjoy an educational visit to the Charles Darwin Station, where the giant tortoise can be viewed in the various stages of its life.

 Tintoreras is located south of Puerto Villamil.
 It has a small bay of calm turquoise waters where you can appreciate sea lions, sea turtles, marine iguanas, rays, and more.
 The bay is connected to a crevice of crystal clear water that’s shallow and when the tide is low the entrance closes.
 You can see how reef sharks swim along with other small fish and sea lions.

 Punta Moreno is located on the north coast of Isabela Island.
-The coastal lagoons in the middle of black lava flow where there are several species of birds is the main attraction in Punta Moreno.
-It has a view of 3 volcanoes which are most active in the Galapagos.
+The coastal lagoons in the middle of black lava flow where there are several species of birds, the main attraction in Punta Moreno.
+It has a view of the 3 volcanoes most active in the Galapagos.

 Urbina Bay is located at the base of volcanoes Alcedo and Darwin, and is west of Isabela Island.
 Here you can find corals, shells, and many other organisms exposed above the water.
 This area is also home to large and very colorful Galápagos land iguanas, giant tortoises, and the famous population of Alcedo Volcano.

 Home to the largest colony of marine Iguanas in the Galapagos, set sail for Punta Espinosa on the island of Fernandina.
 As you near the shore, scan the lava rock as it appears to move in front of you, the effect of hundreds of iguanas moving together at once.